kalliste/seL4-c89/C89-PROJECT.md

 - [x] Tidy the libsel4 size/enumeration assertion macros so that `SEL4_SIZE_SANITY`, `SEL4_FORCE_LONG_ENUM`, and related helpers no longer emit pedantic diagnostics or trailing commas in strict C90 mode.
-- Catalogue the new diagnostics from the latest strict build run and plan the follow-up fixes:
+- Catalogue the diagnostics from the latest strict build run and plan the follow-up fixes:
   - [x] scrub trailing commas from kernel enumerations (`sel4/objecttype.h`, machine register sets, generated syscall tables).